-Each casing string will have bow type centralizer attached to the casing at intervals along the entire well path.
-The centralizers will be placed to maximize the casing standoff from the well bore to enhance the cementing of the wells.
+Each casing string will have "bow" type centralizer attached to the casing at intervals along the entire well path.
+Centralizers will be placed to maximize the casing standoff from the well bore to enhance the cementing of the wells.
 The centralizers will be placed as follows: